-Any concerns staff have regarding pupils' mental health will be referred immediately to the medical team and safeguarding team, who will take the lead in appropriate next steps.
+Any concerns staff have regarding pupils' mental health will be referred immediately to the Mental Health Team, who will take the lead in appropriate next steps.

 Assessment of mental health in a pupil involves thinking about several aspects.
-It is highly likely that medical staff will need to make an initial assessment.
+It is highly likely that Mental Health Team will need to make an initial assessment.
 Much of this is 'second nature' to nursing professionals but it is helpful to outline key points: